Learning Theme: Fantastic Beasts and Where to Find Them |

 Communicate using scientific language about Animals and Humans; skeletons, muscles and nutrition.
 Make careful observations and comparisons Identify simple patterns, changes, similarities and differences Communicate findings using simple scientific language in written explanations, drawings, labelled diagrams, keys, bar charts or tables |

 Design and sketch in stages using shape, line and texture layers in our work.
 We will then turn our drawings into colourful painted illustrations.
-Use a variety of techniques e.g. quilting, weaving, embroidery, appliqué and develop skills in stitching, cutting and joining Mix a variety of colours and know which primary colours make secondary colours |
+Mix a variety of colours and know which primary

-Use atlases, globes, maps and plans at a range of scales and draw simple maps and plans Investigate key aspects of human and physical geography Explore places with different climate zones Use ICT to help in geographical investigations and create our own maps. |
+Use atlases, globes, maps and plans at a range of scales and draw simple maps and plans Investigate key aspects of human and physical geography Explore the significance of myths in Thai culture Use ICT to help in geographical investigations and create our own maps. |

 As PE learners we will: |